helio-fm/helio-sequencer/Docs/refactoring.md

 ![retrograde-swap-notes]

-Retrograde hotkey also works in the pattern roll, re-ordering all selected clips backwards for each row:
+The retrograde hotkey also works in the pattern roll, re-ordering all selected clips backwards for each row:

 ![reverse-clips-order]

 ### Cleanup overlaps

-`Alt + O` hotkey removes duplicate notes and corrects lengths in a way that notes do not overlap each other.
+The `Alt + O` hotkey removes duplicate notes and corrects lengths in a way that notes do not overlap.

 ### Staccato and legato

-`Alt + S` and `Alt + L` hotkeys apply staccato and legato commands to the selection.
-Staccato simply shortens all selected notes (`Alt + Shift + S` makes them as short as possible).
-Legato connects selected notes together in a way that each note lasts until another note starts:
+The `Alt + S` and `Alt + L` hotkeys apply staccato and legato commands to the selection, respectively.
+Staccato simply shortens all selected notes (`Alt + Shift + S` shortens them to their shortest length).
+Legato connects selected notes together in a way that each note lasts until the next note begins:

 ![staccato-legato]

 ### Move to track

 Pretty self-explanatory shorthand; this function is also available in the [command palette](command-palette.md): press `:` and select another track to move the selected notes to.
-For convenience, the "closest" tracks will be listed first.
+The "closest" tracks will be listed first for convenience.

 ## Rescaling

 This re-aligns the selected notes into one of the parallel modes of the same tonic.

-You can think of it as introducing the in-place [modal interchange](https://en.wikipedia.org/wiki/Borrowed_chord).
+You can think of it as introducing the in-place [modal interchange](https://wikipedia.org/wiki/Borrowed_chord).

 As well as the [chord tool](tips-and-tricks.md#chord-tool), re-scaling assumes that the harmonic context is specified correctly.
-In the example below, the first section is marked as D Dorian, and all the notes in that section are in the key.
-Any out-of-scale notes will be left in their places.
+In the example below, the first section is marked as D Dorian, and all of the notes in that section are in the key.
+Any out-of-scale notes will be left in their original positions.

 Note that this function doesn't change the key signature.
 Consider using it for introducing brief or transitory variations to bring more harmonic color.

-If you want to re-scale the entire section of your piece, use the next option:
+If you want to re-scale an entire section of your piece, use the next option:

 #### Quick rescale tool

-Once you right-click on any key signature at the timeline, you can choose another scale, into which all the tracks will be translated.
-This affects all notes of all tracks up to the next key signature (or the very end of the project), and updates the key signature, which may be useful for experiments.
+Right-click on any key signature at the timeline (long-tap on mobile platforms) to choose another scale into which all tracks will be translated.
+This affects all notes in all tracks until the next key signature or the end of the project and updates the key signature.

-This example shows rescaling, along with some undo/redo to see the difference:
+This example shows rescaling, along with some undo/redo to demonstrate the difference:

 ![quick-rescale]